MZachmann/QA40xPlot/QA40xPlot/Help/HelpSummary.md

 |__Output Voltage__|Determine voltage to achieve the desired output.
 This requires gain calculation first|
 |__Output Power__|Use the amplifier load setting (see Settings) to determine output voltage from power and then use gain to calculate the input voltage|

 The spectral tests (Spectrum and Intermodulation) have manual or automatic attenuation.
-The other tests all use automatic attenuation settings to avoid QA40x overload in either channel.
+The other tests are all automatic to avoid QA40x overload in either channel.

 The THD vs Frequency sweep calculates/uses one generator voltage that it then sweeps with.
 If you select an output amplitude that voltage ensures the maximum output of the sweep is that setting.
-The Input Voltage setting just uses that voltage for the sweep.
+The Input Voltage setting uses that voltage for the sweep.

-The THD vs Amplitude test calculates gain at each swept frequency and ensures the generator voltage achieves the desired result at each frequency - so attenuation may increase as output voltage increases.
+The THD vs Amplitude test calculates distortion at each swept amplitude and varies generator voltage accordingly.
+Attenuation may increase as output voltage increases.

 All 3 response tests (Response, Gain, Impedance) use a single generator voltage just like the THD vs Frequency test.

+# Attenuation Settings
+QA40x attenuation is important for test device integrity.
+QA40xPlot tries very hard to use enough attenuation for each test.
+Attenuation is always calculated based on both input channels (left and right) of the QA40x.
+If you only plan to test one channel we recommend you short the other QA40x input channel, which will guarantee that attenuation math ignores the shorted channel.

+# Cursor

+All of the tests support a **cursor**.
+As you move your mouse in the plot a small box in the lower right shows the nearest data point.
+Some charts have a visual on-screen point, some don't.

 # Spectrum Test